Student FAQs

 A: To make an appointment for the first time, just ask the front desk for help getting started or:

-- Register for a free account here–just enter your uic.edu email and choose a password and you’re set!
+- Register for a free account here–enter your uic.edu email and choose a password and you’re set!
 It takes just 5 minutes.

-- Click make an appointment on our home page to login with your new account.
+- Click make an appointment on our home page at https://uic.mywconline.com/

-- White spots show available sessions–click a white spot you want and fill out the appointment form.
+- Enter the time and date and type of session you want, or choose the calendar view to see our schedule for a week at a time.
+White spots show available sessions–click a white spot you want and fill out the appointment form.

 - If you want to work with a specific tutor, you can choose “I want this specific tutor” under Tutor Preference.